 Paul uses the term “law” or “Torah,” in several different ways.
 The context determines which law he is writing about in a particular passage.
 Sometimes the context is not absolutely clear.
 Because of this, differences have arisen between believers.

-1. He uses “the law” to refer to “the Law of sin and death,” which began in Eden.
+1. He uses “the law” to refer to “the law of sin and death,” which began in Eden for humans.

-2. He uses “the law” to refer to the Covenant of Sinai, written by God in stone.
+2. He uses “the law” to refer to the Covenant of Sinai, written by God on two stone tablets.

 4. He uses “the law” to include the entire body of laws that the Jews lived “under,” including both the Written Torah and the Oral Torah.

 The Oral Torah - the law of the Pharisees, was/is believed to have been spoken by Moses but never written down.
 According to Jewish tradition, that law was passed down orally from generation to generation.
 The Oral Torah was finally organized and written down between 200-220CE by Rabbi Yehudah ha Nasi.
-It is called The Mishna.
-Jews today hold the Mishna above the written Torah.
+It is today called The Mishna.
+Jews today hold the Mishna to be above the written Torah in authority.
 It was the same in Christ’s day.

 Jesus often railed against the traditions of the Oral Torah.
 “You make the law of no effect by your traditions!”
 (Matthew 15:6, Mark 7:13).